-- Slacks Dress pants only.
+- 1. Slacks Dress pants in solid colors only.
 Modesty is the key; tight fitting pants are not permitted.
 No cargo pants or camouflage pants will be allowed.
-A belt must be worn if there are belt loops. - Skirts (no shorter than 2" above the knee when seated) - Blouses/Shirts Marquette polo/dress shirt must be worn every day during school.
+A belt must be worn if there are belt loops. - 2.
+Skirts (no shorter than 2" above the knee when seated) - 3.
+Blouses/Shirts Marquette polo/dress shirt must be worn every day during school.
 All but the top two buttons must be buttoned.
-Shirts must be properly fitted without alterations of any kind.
-The Marquette polo/dress shirt is a board-approved shirt that carries the Marquette or Marquette Academy design logos.
-This is the only style of shirt that may be worn to school when this dress code is in effect. - Sweatshirts -The only acceptable outerwear is a Marquette Academy sweatshirt or Marquette Academy outerwear with the Marquette Academy dress code shirt underneath.
-(NO Athletic style jackets or Fleece (Nike, Under Armor, Columbia, etc) are allowed Sweaters - Dress sweaters and Marquette Academy sweatshirts are the only acceptable outerwear.
-MUST BE WORN OVER A MARQUETTE ACADEMY DRESS CODE SHIRT.
+Shirts must be properly fitted without alterations of any kind. - 4.
+Sweatshirts -The only acceptable outerwear is a Marquette Academy sweatshirt or Marquette Academy outerwear.
+All sweatshirts must have a Marquette Academy dress code shirt underneath.
+No athletic style jackets or fleece (Nike, Under Armor, Columbia, etc) are allowed. - 5.
+Sweaters Dress sweaters and Marquette Academy sweatshirts are the only acceptable outerwear.
+All sweaters must have a Marquette polo on underneath.
 Apparel items with logos cannot be worn, even if a Marquette Academy insignia is added.
-Marquette University items are not acceptable.
-Marquette Academy Athletic team Apparel is not to be worn during the school day except when approved. (game days) - Jackets No coats or jackets are permitted in the classroom. - Shoes dress shoes and tennis shoes. - Hats No hats or bandannas are permitted in the school. - Hair will be neat, clean and well-groomed.
-Before students get extreme haircuts or haircolors, they are advised to check with the dean of students. - Jewelry Simple jewelry only.
-No more than two earrings per ear.
-No nose, eyebrow, or tongue rings.
-No slogan buttons not connected with the school. - No sunglasses or chains hanging from the pocket are allowed.
+Marquette University items are not acceptable. - 6.
+Marquette Academy Athletic team Apparel is not to be worn during the school day except when approved. (game days) - 7.
+Jackets No coats or jackets are permitted in the classroom. - 8.
+Shoes Athletic and dress style shoes are recommended.
+Crocs and cowboy style boots are permitted.
+Sandals with a heel strap will be permitted during warm weather dress.
+Birkenstock style sandals are also permitted.
+Flip flops and athletic slide style sandals are not permitted. - 9.
+Hats No hats or bandannas are permitted in the school. - 10.
+Hair should be kept neat with longer hair kept off of their face.